 P.S.
 I have probably consulted on more couples' cases than just about any other therapist.
 I've seen way too many transcripts of sessions where therapists inadvertently create problems for themselves.
 In the Developmental Model of Couples Therapy training program you'll get timely input on your own cases including specific interventions you can use to get back in charge with couples when their hostility is taking over and making you feel ineffective.
 You'll also learn a lot about differentiation and how to use self-accountability to propel growth in your clients.
-Space is limited and training is only open from January 21-24, 2021.
-Mark your calendar to sign up then.
-Click here to learn more about the training program.
+Space is limited and training is only open twice per year.